 Based on assessment, additional support is provided within the school day.
-Interventions are generally recognised by professionals as good practice and/or evidence based.
+Interventions are generally recognised by professionals as good practice.
 These are monitored and reviewed by the SENCO half termly and learning plans are developed so a cycle of 'Assess, Plan, Do and Review' is established.
 Pupils' and parents' views are sought so that school and home support work in tandem to maximise learning.
 This may be through dialogue in person or contact books, as appropriate.
 The SEN governor meets with the SENCO each term to review provision and the curriculum committee review anonymised data, regarding pupil progress.

-Co-written: Fiona Mullett (Head) and Amy Piper (SENCO) 2015-16 v 8.2.16; Reviewed by FM $\,$ 16.10.16; CD $\,$ 6.12.16
+Co-written: Fiona Mullett (Head) and Amy Piper (SENCO) 2015-16 v 8.2.16 ; Reviewed by FM 16.10.16; CD 6.12.16; CD 9.1.18; MT 10.5.19, FM/MT 31.08.19